 With so many electric erasers on the market, picking the best one for you can be hard.
 Ideally, you want to consider the following points before deciding:

 - Your personal needs for an electric eraser

 - Rechargeable vs. battery-powered electric erasers

 - Different sizes of nibs

 - Weight and ease of use

 First, consider how much you’d like to spend.
 Electric erasers can sell from less than $10 to over $50, so there’s an eraser for every price point.
-While a higher price generally reflects higher quality, you can find suitable electric erasers for less.
+While higher prices generally reflect higher quality, you can find suitable electric erasers for less.

 Next, consider your intended use.
 Are you a student or a serious hobbyist?
 Is an electric eraser necessary for your job?
 If you expect to use your electric eraser often, buy the best you can afford.

 Specifications are also essential to look at before making a purchase.
-For those interested in portability, a battery-powered or rechargeable eraser may work well.
-Others prefer a corded one to save money on batteries over the long term.
+A battery-powered or rechargeable eraser may work well for those interested in portability.
+Others may prefer a corded model to save money on batteries over the long term.

 Also, not all erasers accommodate the same size nibs.
 If you want to do very detailed work, double-check that the holder can grasp smaller 2.3mm erasers.